PRX/Infrastructure/README.md

 ### Continuous Integration

 The **CI** stack launches a set of resources that handle code commit related events coming from the GitHub webhook API, and prepare that code to be deployed.
 The CI setup handles master branch commits, as well as code changes for pull requests.
-Only mast branch code changes will package code to be deployable (for instance, pushing a Docker image to ECR).
+Only master branch code changes will package code to be deployable (for instance, pushing a Docker image to ECR).

 At a high level, the system involves: an organization-level webhook configuration on GitHub sending events for activity on all PRX repositories; whose events are handled (via API Gateway) by a Lambda function; which triggers a CodeBuild project that is builds, tests, and packages the applications.